Gear For Salmon Fishing: A List Of Everything You Need

 Image provided by Healy Outdoors in Western NY

-The gear for salmon fishing you will require will depend on the method or the type of salmon fishing that you want to do.
-In this article, I’ll cover all the salmon fishing gear you will need for methods like spin fishing, baitcast fishing, and even fishing from the boat using methods like trolling and mooching.
+The gear for salmon fishing will depend on the method or the type of salmon fishing that you want to do, such as spin fishing, baitcast fishing, float fishing, and fishing from the boat using methods like trolling and mooching.

 The essential salmon fishing gear for all methods includes a rod, reel, line, leader, hooks, pliers, and a net.
 Other gear will include waders, a wading jacket, and a vest or pack for river fishing.
 On the boat, you may require different gear.